-- a) An Application that has received a letter from DCA Portfolio Management designating the property as a high priority.
-Only one letter will be considered in each round. - b) First selected Application for the Project Team in this round to help ensure more equitable distribution of resources among Applicants. - c) Applications that use the least amount of tax credits per low-income unit. - d) Applicants that have submitted documentation that the property will reduce public housing waiting lists. - 4.
+- a) First selected Application for the Project Team in this round to help ensure more equitable distribution of resources among Applicants. - b) Applications that use the least amount of tax credits per low-income unit. - c) Applicants that have submitted documentation that the property will reduce public housing waiting lists. - 4.
 Special Allocation Considerations: DCA may allocate Credits up to the first day of the allocation round based on the prior year's allocation plan with all applicable terms and conditions to projects that received an allocation in the prior year. - 5.
 Final Notification: DCA will provide the final results of the Competitive Scoring process to all Applicants as soon as possible after the process has been completed.
 A separate letter will notify those Applicants whose projects are selected for awards.
 Also, if a DCA HOME Loan is proposed and the project is selected for a tax credit award, DCA will issue to the Applicant/borrower a preliminary loan commitment letter.
-This commitment letter while not fully guaranteeing that the HOME Loan will be forthcoming will set forth all the conditions that, if met, will result in a HOME Loan. - 6.
-Reconsideration/Appeal Process: DCA's 9% Competitive round has a two-step review process. - A reconsideration meeting is an informal meeting with DCA scoring staff to discuss the reason for the non-selection. - An Appeal Review is a formal presentation by an Applicant to DCA staff not part of the scoring process.
+This commitment letter - while not fully guaranteeing that the HOME Loan will be forthcoming - will set forth all the conditions that, if met, will result in a HOME Loan.

+- 6. Reconsideration/Appeal Process: DCA's 9% Competitive round has a two-step review process. - A reconsideration meeting is an informal meeting with DCA scoring staff to discuss the reason for the non-selection. - An Appeal Review is a formal presentation by an Applicant to DCA staff not part of the scoring process.
 Procedures for Appeal Reviews are posted on the DCA website.